 Eyelid lesions appear as growths (either pigmented or non-pigmented) that form on the surface of the eyelid.
 Some eyelid lesions can be removed in the office, while others may require a biopsy and surgical removal at a surgical center.
 While most eyelid lesions are benign and associated with the aging process, it is important to seek treatment to rule out any form of the disease.

 Ectropion and Entropion Repair

 Entropion and ectropion are common eyelid disorders that affect the upper and lower eyelids.
 Entropion occurs when the muscles and tendons of the eyelid weaken causing the eyelid to turn inward.
 This creates friction against the cornea and can result in excess tearing, irritation, ulcer formation, and scarring of the cornea.
 Ectropion is the opposite; the lower eyelid turns outward, which can lead to dry eye syndrome.

 Ectropion and entropion are most often age-related eyelid disorders, and treatment is dependent on the severity of the disorder.
-Permanent ectropion and entropion repair requires a relatively minor surgery, where a small part of the eyelid is removed to help tighten the delicate tendons and muscles in eye area.
+Permanent ectropion and entropion repair require a relatively minor surgery, where a small part of the eyelid is removed to help tighten the delicate tendons and muscles in the eye area.

 Tear Duct Surgery

 Tear duct obstructions may develop from facial trauma, infection, inflammation, or as a side effect of certain medications.
 These obstructions can cause excess tearing or even promote the accumulation of bacteria that can lead to an infection.
 Tear duct surgery, also known as dacryocystorhinostomy (DCR), involves the creation of a new opening for the tear duct to drain into the nose.